 No one can do everything, but everyone can do something.
-When enough people do things to show that they do not tolerate violence and harm at Penn State, it will create an environment where less people are hurt.
+When enough people do things to show that they do not tolerate violence and harm at Penn State, it will create an environment where fewer people are hurt.

-- Educate yourself about sexual and relationship violence, and acts of bias - Use social media to share content and educate others - Make it the norm in your friend group to check in with - Learn more about these issues by choosing the topic for a class project or requesting a program for a student organization meeting
+- Educate yourself about sexual and relationship violence, and acts of bias - Use social media to share content and educate others - Make it the norm in your friend group to check in with each other - Learn more about these issues by choosing the topic for a class project or requesting a program for a student organization meeting

-University-wide Programs: July 2020-April 2021
+University-wide Programs: April 2021-March 2022